-UNH shall write the software requirements Document that describes the software tasks to be performed for the PLASTIC instrument.
+UNH has written the software requirements Document that describes the software tasks to be performed for the PLASTIC instrument.

-A software requirements review shall be held to confirm that the instrument software requirements are adequately described in the documents.
+A software requirements review has been held to confirm that the instrument software requirements are adequately described in the documents.

 The instrument teams shall be involved in the acceptance testing and subsequent system testing of the software with their instruments.